aiven/devportal/docs/platform/howto/manage-project.rst

 .. note::

-   - Except for Aiven for Apache Kafka®, all other service types have backups which are restored once you power them back on.
+   - Except for Aiven for Apache Kafka®, all service types have backups which are restored once you power them back on.
    - Renaming the project will invalidate all of the project's pending invitations.
    - The project name in your existing DNS records will not be updated.